mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Two peanuts were walking down the street.
+One was a salted